Thriveworks Counseling & Psychiatry Williamsburg

 - Complaining about headaches or stomach aches with no underlying medical cause

 The good news is Eric’s example and many other issues affecting children’s mental health are treatable.
-Thriveworks Counseling in Williamsburg, VA offers specialized treatment to children of all ages.
+Thriveworks Counseling & Psychiatry Williamsburg offers specialized treatment to children of all ages.
 Treatment services are based on the needs of the child but can include Cognitive Behavioral Therapy (CBT), art therapy, movement therapy, music therapy, and trauma-focused CBT.

 Therapy for children and adolescents often involves the same issues and challenges adults face.
 A trained therapist has the skills and experience to work with the special needs of children and offer a treatment plan that allows children to understand what they’re going through and overcome the challenges unique to their age group.